Preventing Indian Meal Moths In Your Jacksonville Pantry

 - When you bring pantry foods home, consider putting them in sealed, hard-plastic containers.
 If not, store old packages to the rear and new packages to the front.

 - Periodically check the due dates on the foods in your pantry.
 Rotting food can lure these insects from quite a distance.

 - Keep your pantry shelves clean and clear of food particles.

 - Take time to do an inspection of your exterior walls and seal any entry points you can find.
-This won't just help to keep Indian meal moths out, it will keep many unwanted pests out of your home.
+This won't just help keep Indian meal moths out; it will keep many unwanted pests out of your home.
 Inspect closely around windows, doors, and pipes.

 The Most Important Tip of All

 You're not alone in your war on pests.
 If pantry pests find a way to infest your pantry or your kitchen, the team at Lindsey Pest Services can help you get rid of them.
 We use systematic pest control measures to isolate and eliminate these insects.
 Our team can also help you prevent future infestations from taking root.
 The residential pest control plans we offer help control over 30 common Jacksonville pests, including these pantry-invading moths.
 Choose from our Good, Better, and Best plans and target as many pests as your budget will allow—no home or family benefits from pest infestations.
 With residential pest control from Lindsey, you'll have the protection you need to protect your health and property.
 Reach out to us to request a free inspection to get started.
 Life is better without pests.